saltiest-hacker-news-comments/DS-work/README.md

 ## 2. Top 100 Salty Comments

-Return a dict of the 100 comments with the highest salt scores.
+Returns a dict of the 100 comments with the highest salt scores.

 Endpoint: [https://saltines.herokuapp.com/salty-comments](https://saltines.herokuapp.com/salty-comments)